star-uma/staruma.github.io/content/en/authors/admin/_index.md

 Antonio J. Muñoz is coordinator of the RoboRescue UMA student robotics group at the University of Málaga.
 His interests include rescue robotics, automation and model-based development workflows for robotics.

-translationKey: admin

-# TODO: Refine English bio with more detail if desired.
+# TODO: Refine English bio with more detail if desired